double-speak/doublespeak.github.io/_notes_2021/romance-of-the-moon-and-the-child.md

   \n¡ay, cómo canta en el árbol! \nPor el cielo va la luna  \ncon un niño de la mano.
   \ \n\nDentro de la fragua lloran, \ndando gritos, los gitanos.\nEl aire la vela, vela.\nEl aire la está velando."
-transpoem: "The moon has flown down to the forge, \na dress of blossoms, white, she wears,\nthe child at her, he stares, he looks, \nhe looks still, and still he stares.\n\nHer arms extend and slide and move, \narouse and stir the shaken air.\nLubricious, she is showing now,\nresolved and stout, her hard tin breasts.\n\nTake flight, oh moon, oh moon, oh moon!\nIf gypsies were to find you there\nthey would, no doubt, craft from your heart \nwhite rings and beads to fit their wares!\n\nBe quiet, child, and let me dance, \nas when the gypsies come upstairs \nthe anvil shall then be the bed\nwhere you will lie, eyes closed, and bare!\n\nTake flight, oh moon, oh moon, oh moon!\nI hear the rumble of their mares!\nAway, dim child!
-Look out, don't step! \nMy starchy whiteness you may taint!\n\nThe rider strode, and swift he approached,
-  \nthe drumbeat sowed across the plains.\nInside the forge, the anvil is\nbed for the child, eyes closed, and bare.\n\nAnd through the field of olive trees \nwithin a dream, bronze gypsies came.\nTheir heads well raised, they stand staunch, \ntheir eyes half-closed and unaware.\n\nOh, hear the way the nightjar sings! \nOh, hear its song, its grieved fanfare! \nUp in the sky, the moon ascends \nnext to a child, his hand with hers.\n\nInside the forge, the gypsies moan, \ntheir voices cast cries of despair.\nA vigil keeps, the air with gloom, \na gloomy vigil keeps the air.\n"
 note: "<p>I read several English translations of this famous poem and always encountered the same problem: the words of the poet are treated as a sacred material, and the translator’s objective is to find the closest intelligible approximation.
 Yet here